Biennial Industrial Water Survey (IWS)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Statistics Canada's generalized G-Confid system was used to prevent the identification of all data points that are confidential as well as those data points that needed to be suppressed to prevent the residual disclosure of those confidential data points.
+Statistics Canada's generalized G-Confid system is used to prevent the identification of all data points that are confidential as well as those data points that needed to be suppressed to prevent the residual disclosure of those confidential data points.

-A discretionary disclosure order (DDO) pursuant to paragraph 17(2)(g) of the Statistics Act was obtained to allow increased disclosure of aggregate information from the Industrial Water Survey: Fossil-Fuel and Nuclear Electric Power Generating Plants.
+A discretionary disclosure order (DDO) pursuant to paragraph 17(2)(g) of the Statistics Act was obtained to allow increased disclosure of aggregate information from the Biennial Industrial Water Survey: Fossil-Fuel and Nuclear Electric Power Generating Plants.
 The DDO permits the release of industrial water use by region and province, allowing the dissemination of a complete national profile of water use for this sector.

 Revisions and seasonal adjustment